 - Eureka Eurostars 2023 FAQs

 - Funding rate: Country-specific, for NL max.
 50%

 - Project duration: max.
 3 years

 First of all, the consortium must include at least two partners independent from each other and established in at least two different Eurostars countries.
-The leader of this consortium should be an R&D performing SME, and the typical consortium consists of 3 partners.
+The leader of this consortium should be an R&D performing SME, or an innovative SME with suitable ambition and capabilities, and the typical consortium consists of 3 partners.
 Partners of the consortium might include: other SMEs, academic partners, research organizations or large companies.